elusivecodes/FyreArray/README.md

 **Has Key**

-Check if a given key exists in an array.
+Determine whether a given key exists in an array.

 - `$array` is the input array.
 - `$key` is the key to check for.